waqashamid/djangoapp/README.md

 # djangoapp

-A simple test app to learn deploying up Digital Ocean and Heroku servers.
+A simple test app to learn deploying to Digital Ocean and Heroku servers.